 In other words, the driver who was at-fault for the auto accident has policy limits are lower than the limits of the insured’s uninsured motorist coverage.
 Essentially uninsured/underinsured motorist coverage is insurance coverage that covers your auto accident just as your liability insurance provides compensation for the people that you might injure through careless driving.
 This coverage in Maryland typically extends to family members who live with you and anyone who is injured in your vehicle.

 How Uninsured and Underinsured Motorist Coverage Works

 The nuances of how uninsured motorist coverage works is difficult for many personal injury victims to get their minds around because it is counter intuitive.
-The nutshell is this: if the at-fault driver either does not have insurance or has low levels of coverage, your own insurance company will step in and basically take the place of the insurance company for the at-fault driver, including paying any settlement or judgment but also defending the case against your personal injury claim.
+The nutshell is this: if the at-fault driver either does not have insurance or has low levels of coverage, your own insurance company will step in and basically take the place of the insurance company for the at-fault driver.
+This includes, importantly, paying any settlement or judgment but also defending the case against your personal injury claim.

 Example of Uninsured Motorist Claim in Maryland